Can anyone write for Quickening?

 Quickening does not maintain a letters to the editor section of Quickening, due to the small editorial staff.
 If members want to have a discussion with other members nationally on a particular issue, an appropriate vehicle is the Town Hall forum on ACNM’s online platform, Connect.
 Members can log in at http://connect.midwife.org/home and begin a discussion by posting an entry to the Town Hall forum, to which every member is added automatically.
 Learn more here: http://connect.midwife.org/about.

 Quickening is not an academic journal, but is a wide-ranging midwifery focused digital news magazine site and print publication.
 ACNM’s peer-reviewed journal is the Journal of Midwifery & Women’s Health.
 Learn more about JMWH here.

-How frequently does Quickening publish new posts and
+How frequently does Quickening publish new posts and articles?

 The Quickening new site publishes new pieces on a rolling basis.
 The Quickening “best of” print edition comes out twice a year in the summer and fall.